 Person who experiences little or no romantic attraction to others.

-Person who does not experience sexual attraction.
+Person who experiences little to no sexual attraction.
 They may or may not experience emotional, physical, or romantic attraction.
 Asexuality differs from celibacy in that it is a sexual orientation, not a choice.
 People who are asexual may call themselves “ace.”

 Assigned at Birth